harrymatthews50/MeshEditor/README.md

 ## Using the Mesh Editor
 The different modes are 'edit' and 'landmark' and are specified by the second positional argument to the MeshEditor constructor
 ### MeshEditor controls - 'edit' mode
-- Toggle between 'selection' and 'interaction' modes' by pressing 's'
+- Toggle between 'selection' and 'interaction' modes' by pressing 't'
     - In interaction mode mouse clicking and tracking modify the camera prespective
     - In selection mode brushing and vertex selection is controlled by mouse clicks
 - Select or deselect vertices using the brush